-- This License constitutes a limited license between the Rector and Visitors of the University of Virginia ("University") as Licensor, and the undersigned (full-time student, staff, faculty, or scholar) as Licensee, for the use of University property as a residence (the "Premises").
+- This License constitutes a limited license between the Rector and Visitors of the University of Virginia ("University") as Licensor, and the undersigned (full-time student, staff, faculty, or contingent worker) as Licensee, for the use of University property as a residence (the "Premises").
 This agreement is a revocable contract; the University reserves the right, in its sole discretion and at any time, to terminate or suspend the Licensee’s assignment to or ability to occupy University housing.
 Licensor and Licensee are hereinafter known as the "Parties."
 The Parties understand and agree that, although the fees and other amounts paid to license the Premises are referred to as "rent" in this license, it is not the Parties' intention to create a landlord-tenantrelationship and this agreement is not subject to Virginia landlord-tenant laws.
 The Parties' intention is to provide the undersigned with a license to use the accommodations subject to the specific terms and conditions set out herein.

 - This License allows Licensee, family members, qualified adults, and invited guests to use the Premises.
-In addition, only Licensee, family members, qualified adults, and guests may use common areas, including hallways, lounges, laundry rooms, etc., and must do so in accordance with University rules and regulations governing such areas.
+Only Licensee, family members, qualified adults, and guests may use common areas, including hallways, lounges, laundry rooms, etc., and must do so in accordance with University rules and regulations governing such areas.
 The University maintains residential property to further its academic mission.
 Other uses must be secondary to that mission.

 - General Provisions: This License does not grant possession and guarantee of a particular room, residence, or type of housing.
 The University reserves the right at any time to:

 - Unilaterally increase or decrease the rent or to make any other changes in this License deemed necessary in the sole discretion of the University.
 Such changes shall be effective no less than sixty (60) days after Licensee is given written notice of the changes.

 - Allow University staff or their agents to enter the Premises for work orders, routine maintenance, inspections, repairs, emergencies, or housekeeping duties, or any other reasonable purpose, at any time.

 - Control the Premises and any common areas in the event of an emergency.